VgomerV/VgomerV/README.md

 Beginner Frontend Developer
 -------------------------
 Hi.
-I am actively studying web technologies.
+I am actively studying web technology.
-I am striving to change my profession so that I can do what I really love and the work would bring pleasure and emotional motivation.
+I strive to change my profession so that I can do what I really love and work would bring pleasure and emotional motivation.
-I am open to participation in any projects!
+I am open to participate in any projects!
-I am considering vacancies for an intern, junior, part-time worker.
+I consider vacancies for the front-end intern, junior developer, for remote work.

 * 🌍  I'm based in Russia, Noginsk
 * ✉️  You can contact me at [vgomer@list.ru](mailto:vgomer@list.ru) or telegram: [@VitalyVG]